 Once we get the medical evidence, we’ll review it.
 This will help us determine your patient’s medical eligibility for DSP.

 We may require your patient to attend a Job Capacity Assessment as part of the review.

 Read more about Job Capacity Assessments.

-We may also require the customer to attend a Disability Medical Assessment (DMA) with a Government-contracted doctor.
+We may also require your patient to attend a Disability Medical Assessment with a Government-contracted Doctor.

 Read more about the Disability Medical Assessment.

 We may contact you as part of the assessment process.
 One of our assessors, health professionals, Authorised Review Officers or Government-contracted Doctors may contact you.